-Fire Safe Sonoma will assist you in completing the next step of creating a Firewise USA® account and site profile in the Firewise USA® Portal.
-It is imperative that both the CAL FIRE and local fire agency representative review the draft Risk Assessment and Action Plan.
+Before completing the next step of creating a Firewise USA® account and site profile in the Firewise USA® Portal, it is imperative that both the CAL FIRE and local fire agency representative review the draft Risk Assessment and Action Plan.
 Once it has been reviewed, and approved by the fire agency representatives, you may begin the online submission.